Magnetic Resonance Imaging Of The Chest

 Magnetic Resonance Imaging Of The Chest (Precare) Care Guide

-- If dye is used during your MRI, it may damage your kidneys.
-This risk is higher if you have diabetes or kidney disease.
-If you have metal in or on your body during the MRI, the metal may heat to a dangerous level and cause a burn.
-If you had surgery to have a coil, stent, or filter placed in your body recently, it may move out of place during the MRI.
-An MRI can make medical devices work wrong or stop working.
+- The contrast dye may cause a rash, itching, or trouble breathing.
+If you have diabetes, your risk for kidney damage may increase if contrast dye is used.
+Metal in or on your body may cause a burn or other injury.
+A metal device may move out of place during the MRI.
+An MRI can make medical devices work incorrectly or stop working.
 You may have short-term hearing loss after an MRI.

 - Tell your caregiver if you know or think you might be pregnant.

 Ask caregivers about directions for eating and drinking.